Silverman-Lab/mutt/README.md

 - Datasets should be compressed before uploading (and again, stored using Git LFS: https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage).
 This can be done by running ./zip-push-gitlfs.sh from the terminal within the data repository main folder while pushing.

 ## Note on file paths
-`parse.R` scripts should specify file paths relative to the root `data_repository` directory.
+`parse.R` scripts should specify file paths relative to the root `totallia` directory.

 ## Parsed Data Structure for `parse.R` scripts.
 parse.R should have a single function named `parse_[name of directory]` (all lowercase) which returns a list object with the following elements.
 That function should not require arguments but they can be optional.
 Ideally, parse scripts use nothing other than base R or tidyverse functions to minimize dependencies and errors if certain libraries are not installed.